MikeWarren2014/GroupManagementAppServer/documentation/home/ec2-user/GroupManagementAppServer/startRedirect.sh.md

 This BASH file reads in up to two parameters.
 - first parameter: source port
 - second parameter: destination port
+If only one parameter is specified, it is taken to be the source port.

 ### What This Script Does